ProtoSchool/roadmap/README.md

 - **Medium term (6-9 month horizon)**
     -   Work with PL project teams to draft a content roadmap  (&olarr;)
     -   Add tutorials on libp2p and IPLD
-    -   Increase quantity of IPFS content
+    -   Increase quantity of IPFS content  (&olarr;)
     -   Iterate on process for enabling community contributors to build tutorials   (&olarr;)

 -   **Long term (~1 year +)**
-    -   Add tutorials on Filecoin and Multiformats
+    -   Add tutorials on Filecoin and Multiformats  (&olarr;)
     -   Assess demand for (and challenges of creating) command line tutorials   (&olarr;)
     -   Assess demand for content from projects not sponsored by Protocol Labs